 Anchorage Betting Overview

-Gambling laws in Alaska, and its biggest city Anchorage, are very restrictive in 2019 and will probably remain teh same in 2020.
+Gambling laws in Alaska, and its biggest city Anchorage, are very restrictive and will probably remain the same in 2020.

 There are no land-based sportsbooks or racetracks (no online betting apps either) in Anchorage (Alaska), so players have to rely on quirky options such as dog mushing contests.
 In this, players can guess the timing of dog mushing (sled race) contests, with the closest guess winning a prize, or bet on salmon fishing contests.